-- of the financial statements; and - (b) the amount of the loss can be reasonably estimated.
+- (a) it is likely that a future event will confirm that an asset had been impaired or a liability incurred at the date of the financial statements; and - (b) the amount of the loss can be reasonably estimated.

 As indicated above, the estimation of the amount of the contingent loss to be accrued in the financial statements is based on information that provides a range of the amount of loss.
 Since there is no indication at the date of this report as to whether the claim will be settled and, if so, for how much or whether it will go to litigation, neither amount within the range appears to be a better estimate than any other.
 In accordance with CICA Standards and Guidance Collections recommendations, when no amount within the range is indicated as a better estimate than any other, the minimum amount in the range has been accrued.